Redding Motorcycle Accident Attorney

 As much as we hate to think about motorcycle collisions, it is beneficial to be aware of some of the most common causes of bike accidents.
 Knowledge can lead to prevention in some instances.
 In most cases, the collision occurs because the motorcyclist and/or the other vehicle driver acted negligently or carelessly.
 Paying closer attention and using more care on the roads can help prevent tragic incidents.

-Here are some common scenarios in motorcycle crash cases:
+Here are some common situations in motorcycle crash cases:

 - Distracted driving.
 The motorist may have been texting, eating, sightseeing, or otherwise not giving their full attention to the road.